catherinedynda/qb-db-backend/readme.md

     -   [ ] Make it able to be optionally used?
 -   [ ] Make the API stuff
     -   [ ] Add custom column select, we really don't need all of these
+-   [ ] Make a better automated way to update stuff, just like throw a thingy at a script and it runs it?
+Current architecture is awful
 -   [ ] Make other admin tools?
 Like for checking on new quotes that have been added
     -   [ ] Check on new quotes, paginated with LIMIT and OFFSET?
 Or do this for any tables...?
 -   [x] Honestly switch DB provider the connections thing is annoying